3 Safest Places To Keep Credit and Debit Cards

 RFID-Blocking Wallet

-If you’re out in public, one safe options for protecting credit cards is keeping them in an RFID-blocking wallet.
+If you’re out in public, one safe option for protecting credit cards is keeping them in an RFID-blocking wallet.

-Leslie Tayne, founder and managing director of Tayne Law Group, said the reason why you’ll need this specific wallet is because most credit and debit cards have RFID technology.
+Leslie Tayne, founder and managing director of Tayne Law Group, said the reason why you’ll need this specific wallet is that most credit and debit cards have RFID technology.

 “A newer type of theft involves electronic card skimming to wirelessly steal credit card information,” Tayne said.
 “Thieves will bring a device called an RFID reader into a public place.
 When a credit card is nearby, it picks up the card’s information, and the thief can use it to make fraudulent purchases.”